mahfuzibnalam/mahfuzibnalam.github.io/_pages/research.md

 {% include base_path %}

+## Dissertation: Enhancing Translation Systems for Low-resourced Scenarios

-### Robust Machine Translation
+### Machine Translation (MT)

+##### Robustness
 Neural Machine Translation (NMT) systems are known to degrade when confronted with noisy data, especially when the system is trained only on clean data.
-However, some types of noise are very common, in particular for low-resource languages.
-Handling code-switched, transliterated, or ungrammatical input is essential for deploying systems in the wild.
+However, some types of noise are very common, particularly for low-resource languages.
+Handling code-switched, transliterated, ungrammatical, miss spelling, and dialectal inputs is essential for deploying systems in the wild.

-### Low-resource Machine Translation

-There has traditionally been a significant concentration of machine translation research on a few languages - usually Indo-European.
-Data scarcity has hindered the progress of many languages, many with millions of speakers.
-Our aim is to reverse the trend by focusing on low-resource languages that have been traditionally ignored by mainstream research.

-### Terminology Translation
+##### Terminology

-As neural machine translation (NMT) systems become an important part of professional translator pipelines, a growing body of work focuses on combining NMT with terminologies.
-In many scenarios and particularly in cases of domain adaptation, one expects the MT output to adhere to the constraints provided by a terminology.
+As NMT systems become an important part of professional translator pipelines, a growing body of work focuses on combining NMT with terminologies.
+In many scenarios, particularly in domain adaptation cases, one expects the MT output to adhere to the constraints provided by a terminology.

-### Machine Translation Evaluation
+##### Evaluation

-Is it possible to build a general and automatic Machine Tranlsation evaluation metric?
-In terms of performance, existing metrics are either unsatisfactory or restricted to tasks where large human ratings are already available.
+Is it possible to build a general and automatic MT evaluation metric?
+Regarding performance, existing metrics are either unsatisfactory or restricted to tasks where large human ratings are already available.

+##### Low-resource
+There has traditionally been a significant concentration of MT research on a few languages - usually Indo-European.
+Data scarcity has hindered the progress of many languages with millions of speakers.
+We aim to reverse the trend by focusing on low-resource languages that have been traditionally ignored by mainstream research.

+#### Dictionary
+Dictionaries are the easiest resource one can find or the quickest resource to create when translating from one language to another.
+Can we use these external resources and traditional parallel data to create MT models for low-resourced languages?

+### Speech Translation (ST)

+#### Filtering
+In this era, much data can be mined from the internet.
+However, the issue in most cases is the alignment between the source and target.
+For low-resourced languages, another issue is the poor language identification model.
+Thus, data mined is really noisy.
+Can we create easy filtering methods to find the highly noisy data?
+Can we use this knowledge to further improve the mining model?

+#### Augmentation
+Low-resourced languages lack parallel data.
+Can we create synthetic parallel data of good quality to make the ST models more robust?
+One way is to do a Text-to-Speech transition, as we have a lot of Text-to-text parallel data.